movementlabsxyz/movement-docs/docs/general/TestNet/high_level_architecture.md

 ## Bridge

 !!!
 TODO How does the bridge work?

+!!!
+What is being bridged?

+!!!
+By whom?

-Any links to documentation?
+!!!
+Links to documentation?

+!!!
+A diagram or a flowchart?

 !!!
 TODO link to relevant node-section in the network-level architecture